What Are AHAs in Skincare? A Beginner's Guide to Alpha Hydroxy Acids

 - People looking for smoother texture

 Caution: AHAs make your skin more sensitive to the sun.
-Always use sunscreen if you're incorporating them
+Always use sunscreen if you're incorporating them into your routine.

 How Are AHAs Different from BHAs?